otago-polytechnic-bit-courses/ID721001-mobile-application-development/05-ui-testing/README.md

 }
 ```

-**Note:** please avoid copy & paste.
-However, if you choose to do so, you will need add some import statements in order to make the code work.
+**Note:** please avoid copying & pasting.
+However, if you choose to do so, you will need add the appropriate import statements in order to make the code work.

-To run the test class,
+To run the `LoginBehaviourTest` class, right-click **LoginBehaviourTest > Run 'LoginBehaviourTest'**.

 <hr />